-Crans-Montana disaster raises questions over federalism’s crisis response
+Crans-Montana disaster raises questions over Swiss federalism’s crisis response

 Since the deadly fire at the Le Constellation bar in Crans-Montana, Switzerland’s federal system has come under scrutiny and criticism.
 But for Andreas Stöckli, a board member of the Institute of Federalism, the country’s decentralised structure has little to do with the failures identified so far.